openfheorg/openfhe-development/docs/sphinx_rsts/misc/z_migration_guide.rst

     CCParams<CryptoContextBGVRNS> parameters;

-2. All other changes are mostly cosmetic as some functions are renamed:
+2. All other changes are mostly cosmetic as some types and functions were renamed for simplicity:

 - ``KeyPair<DCRTPoly>`` instead of ``LPKeyPair<DCRTPoly>``
 - ``EvalRotateKeyGen()`` instead of ``EvalAtIndexKeyGen()``